vslutov/pyramid/README.md

 # Pyramid

-You are explorer of pyramids
+You are explorer of acient pyramids - can you find the gold?

-## Control

 ```
-mouse to look
-lift mouse button to shoot
 WASD to move
-shift to run
+Mouse to look
 ```